-Harvest crews are particularly challenged as they move from site to site.
-The Government is publishing updated guidelines on a daily basis.
-Please ensure that you are familiar with Government directions as they are made available and keep up-to-date with these and with Zespri requirements.
+All businesses can operate at Level 2 if they can meet Public Health requirements.
+Registration of businesses is not required.
+The Government will continue to publish updated guidelines as required and you must keep up-to-date with these and with Zespri requirements.
 It is important to stress to all your staff that these rules are important, and they MUST be followed.
 Remember, some of your staff may not speak English and may not be aware of Government announcements.